 The County currently maintains 6 Temporary HHW Collection Facilities, one at each Transfer Station.
+Effectiveness In Reducing HHW In the Waste Stream:

 These types of programs have the same limited effectiveness as periodic collection events.

 Program Cost: The costs for the advertising, logistics and coordination of the program would be in the range as those for a periodic event.
 Actual cost of the event would be higher because of the need for a more specialized vehicle.